stolostron/acm-hive-openshift-releases/README.md

 # OpenShift Release Images
 This repository provides a subscription that will populate all the latest OpenShift images into ACM for depoyment

+# Changes to the default images in the channel
+- This repository will provide the two latest `stable` images and the initial image for OpenShift 4.3.
+- Also included will be the two latest release candidates for OpenShift 4.4
+- To learn how to curate your own images, see `ONLINE - custom curated` below

-## Usecase - ONLINE - all available images
+## ONLINE - latest stable images
-- Populates the latest OpenShift release images for use with Advanced Cluster Management
+- Populates the 2x latest OpenShift stable release images, the base stable image for 4.3.0 and the two latest 4.4 release candidates for use with Advanced Cluster Management
 - Run the following command
 ```bash
 oc apply -k subscription/
 ```
 - After about 60s the Create Cluster user interface will list all available OpenShift 4.4 images

-## Usecase - ONLINE - limited images
+## ONLINE - custom curated
 - Fork this repository
 - Update the the `./subscription/channel.yaml` file, changing `open-cluster-management` to your `name` or `organization` for the forked repository.
 ```yaml